The Desert Fish Habitat Partnership FY 2023 Request For Proposals is Open!

 FY2024 – Rio Grande

-The America's Conservation Enhancement (ACE) Act authorizes an appropriation of $7.2 million in NFHP funds for FY 2022 projects.
+The America's Conservation Enhancement (ACE) Act authorizes an appropriation of $7.2 million in NFHP funds for FY 2023 projects.
 However, the exact amount of funding available to DFHP varies annually and is not known at this time.
 This is a very competitive process and we anticipate the pool of applicants will exceed the available pool of funding.
 Typical funding per project is in the range of $5k-$50k; however, proposals requesting over $50k are still welcome and considered.
-There is a new 1:1 non-Federal match requirement, which may include in-kind contributions and cash.
+There is a 1:1 non-Federal match requirement, which may include in-kind contributions and cash.
 Special consideration will be given to projects with more than the minimum non-Federal match.

 DFHP Request for Proposals (RFP)